ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 > By default, the `@angular/pwa` package comes with Angular logo for the app icons.
 Be sure to update the manifest to use the correct app name and also replace the icons.

-If an app is being deployed to other channels such as Cordova or Electron, can remove teh `"serviceWorker": true` flag from the `angular.json` file.
+If an app is being deployed to other channels such as Cordova or Electron, you can remove the `"serviceWorker": true` flag from the `angular.json` file.
 The service worker can be generated though by running:

 ```shell